pemistahl/lingua-rs/README.md

 ### 10.5 Low accuracy mode versus high accuracy mode

 *Lingua's* high detection accuracy comes at the cost of being noticeably slower than other language detectors.
-The large language models also consume significant amounts of memory.
-These requirements might not be feasible for systems running low on resources.
+This requirement might not be feasible for systems running low on resources.
 If you want to classify mostly long texts or need to save resources, you can enable a *low accuracy mode* that loads only a small subset of the language models into memory: